 A Layout (International) Group Ltd is an existing preparer of IFRS consolidated financial statements.
 Therefore, IFRS 1 First-time Adoption of International Financial Reporting Standards is NOT applicable.
-These consolidated financial statements include the disclosures required by IFRS Accounting Standards that are applicable for financial years beginning on or after 1 January 2023.
+These consolidated financial statements include the disclosures required by IFRS Accounting Standards that are applicable for financial years beginning on or after 1 January 2024.
+A Layout (International) Group Ltd has not adopted any IFRS Accounting Standards or amendments before their respective mandatory effective dates.